Bayesian Insights into Exchange and Restriction in Gray Matter Diffusion MRI: Discussion

 \subsection{Choice of Acquisition Protocol and Impact of Noise}

 Our results demonstrate that extensively sampling the acquisition space across a broad range of b-values and diffusion times substantially reduces parameter degeneracies and leads to lower uncertainties.
 Simulations (Figures~\ref{fig:uGUIDE_fitting_NEXI}\&\ref{fig:uGUIDE_fitting_SANDIX}) show that, in a noise-free scenario, the extensive protocol results in a low proportion of degenerate posterior distributions (1.2\% for NEXI and 0.2\% for SANDIX for $t_{ex}$) and yields estimates with low uncertainty (inferior to 20\% for NEXI and 42\% for SANDIX, for all parameters).
 In contrast, the reduced Connectom protocol, while still yielding reasonably accurate estimates, exhibits a higher incidence of degeneracies and greater uncertainty.
-Specifically, degeneracies are 2.5 times more likely to occur under the Connectom protocol compared to the extensive one for the exchange time with both models, and uncertainties almost three times higher for $t_{ex}$ with the NEXI model.
-These results highlight the value of richer sampling for improving the robustness and reliability of parameter estimation in biophysical modeling.
-However, translating such rich sampling schemes to human \textit{in vivo} studies remains challenging.
-The Connectom protocol already approaches the upper limit of acceptable scan duration for human participants (45 minutes), and the pre-clinical protocol is far too long to be feasible in this context.

-We further show that the presence of realistic (Rician-distributed) noise in the observed signals increases both the bias and uncertainty of parameter estimates, which in turn would impact the results interpretation.
-Additionally, we observe that estimates of large exchange times tend to exhibit higher bias and greater uncertainty.
-This suggests a reduced sensitivity to intermediate-to-long exchange times beyond the range of sampled diffusion times of the acquisition protocol, consistent with findings from previous studies \citep{dong_vivo_2025}.
+Specifically, degeneracies are 2 times more likely to occur using the Connectom protocol compared to the extensive one for the exchange time with both models, and uncertainties are almost three times higher for $t_{ex}$ with the NEXI model.
+Interestingly, we also observe that NEXI exhibits a higher proportion of degeneracies than SANDIX, both in simulations and in \textit{in vivo} data (Tables~\ref{tab:degeneracies_simu}\&\ref{tab:degeneracies}).
+Importantly, this difference should not be interpreted as evidence that SANDIX is intrinsically more accurate.
+Rather, degeneracies reflect the ability of different parameter combinations to produce similar signals given both the model structure and the acquisition protocol.
+The simpler two-compartment structure of NEXI may lead to stronger parameter coupling given those acquisition protocols, where different combinations of exchange time and diffusivities produce similar signals, resulting in increased degeneracy.
+In contrast, the additional compartment in SANDIX can help capture specific signal features and partially reduce degeneracies in certain regimes.
+However, this increased model complexity does not fully resolve parameter degeneracies and instead leads to high uncertainty frequent degeneracies in the additional parameters related to the soma.
+This suggests that, in practice, the added flexibility of SANDIX does not necessarily translate into more reliable microstructural information in this setting.
+Instead, it emphasizes the importance of matching model complexity to the sensitivity of the acquisition protocol.
+Under limited acquisition conditions, simpler models such as NEXI may provide more robust and interpretable estimates, whereas more complex models require richer sampling strategies to ensure reliable parameter estimates.